History of Filipino Americans: Immigration history

-During the Great Depression, Filipino Americans were also affected, losing jobs, and being the target of race-based violence.
-This wave of immigration ended due to the Philippine Independence Act in 1934, which restricted immigration to 50 persons a year.
 Beginning in 1901, Filipinos were allowed to enlist in the U.S. Navy.
 While serving, Filipino sailors would bring over their spouse from the Philippines, or marry a spouse in the U.S., parenting and raising children who would be part of a distinct Navy-related Filipino American immigrant community.
 Before the end of World War I, Filipino sailors were allowed to serve in several ratings; however, due to a rule change during the interwar period, Filipino sailors were restricted to officers' stewards and mess attendants.
 Filipinos who immigrated to the United States, due to their military service, were exempt from quota restrictions placed on Filipino immigration at the time.
 This ended in 1946, following the independence of the Philippines from the U.S., but resumed in 1947 due to language inserted into the Military Base Agreement between the U.S. and the Republic of the Philippines.
-In 1973, Admiral Elmo Zumwalt removed the restrictions on Filipino sailors, allowing them to enter any rate they qualified for; in 1976 about 17,000 Filipinos serving in the U.S. Navy.
+In 1973, Admiral Elmo Zumwalt removed the restrictions on Filipino sailors, allowing them to enter any rate they qualified for; by 1976 there were about 17,000 Filipinos serving in the U.S. Navy.
 Navy-based immigration of Philippine citizens stopped with the expiration of the Military Bases Agreement in 1992.

 The third wave of immigration followed the events of World War II.
+During World War II, over 250,000 Filipinos served with the United States military.
 Filipinos who had served in World War II were given the option of becoming U.S. citizens, and many took the opportunity, over 10,000 according to Barkan.
 Filipina war brides were allowed to immigrate to the U.S. due to the War Brides Act and Alien Fiancées and Fiancés Act, with approximately 16,000 Filipinas entering the U.S. in the years following the war.
 This immigration was not limited to Filipinas and children; between 1946 and 1950, one Filipino groom was granted immigration under the War Brides Act.
 A source of immigration was opened up with the Luce–Celler Act, that gave the Philippines a quota of 100 persons a year; yet records show that 32,201 Filipinos immigrated between 1953 and 1965.
+Miscegenation laws in the United States prevented Filipinos marrying American women, despite this many Filipino males who served in the United States military cohabited and had children with white women.
 The laws prevented interracial marriage with Filipinos continued until 1948 in California; this extended nationally in 1967 when anti-miscegenation laws were struck down by the U.S. Supreme Court by Loving v.
 Virginia.
 This wave ended in 1965.